MSHSL State Debate Tournament

 - Lakeville South High School (PF with a bit of speech and Congress), 2015-2019

-Generally, I will vote for anything if there is a warrant, an impact, and solid comparative weighing, and as long as your evidence isn't horribly cut/fake.
-Every argument you want on my ballot needs to be in summary and final focus, and I will walk you through exactly how I made my decision after the round is over (as long as the tournament allows it).
+I will generally vote for anything if there is a warrant, an impact, and solid comparative weighing, and as long as your evidence isn't horribly cut/fake.
+Every argument you want on my ballot needs to be in summary and final focus, and I will walk you through exactly how I made my decision after the round is over.
 I’ve noticed that while I can/will keep up with speed and evaluate technical debates, my favorite rounds are usually those that slow down a bit and go into detail about a couple of important issues.
 Well warranted arguments with clear impact scenarios extended using a strategic collapse are a lot better than blippy extensions.
-The best rounds in my opinion are the ones where summary extends one big issue with comparative weighing and whatever defense/offense on the opponent’s case is necessary.
+The best rounds in my opinion are the ones where summary extends one case argument with comparative weighing and whatever defense/offense on the opponent’s case is necessary.

 General:

-- I will generally judge the debate you want to have.
+- I am generally happy to judge the debate you want to have.

 - I will drop you with a 20 (or lowest speaks allowed by the tournament) for bigotry or being blatantly rude to your opponents.
 There’s no excuse for this.
 This applies to you no matter how “good at technical debate” you are.